ikrima/gamedevguide/contents/guides/ue4guide/build-guide/Utilities/KL Automation Scripts.md

-Here\'s a script utility that does a full clean + build on all targets:
+Here's a script utility that does a full clean + build on all targets:

 bcr -c debug -r clean script fullbuild